For a small country, Panama offers many choices of where to live.

-It is not only the terrain that differentiates these places, but the weather.
+It is not only the terrain that differentiates the beach vs the mountains, but the weather.
 In Panama, a location’s year round temperatures & rainfall are greatly influenced by its altitude, or lack of altitude.

 Mountains of Panama